 By now the tank was barren of anything remotely related to interior design.
 Live plants were unceremoniously uprooted, then shredded.
 Plastic plants simply were pulled up and allowed to float on the surface.
 The bubbling treasure chest?
 Turned over and disconnected.
 Nothing was safe.
 It was a chore just to keep the place aerated.

 Jack also reflected my life’s interest in marine biology.
 Sure, he was a freshwater fish, not marine, but he represents for me my love of the aquatic environment.
 For several years after college I worked as a marine biologist for the National Marine Fisheries Service, first on the Eastern Shore of Maryland and then at Sandy Hook, NJ, in the New York Bight.
 After the arson that destroyed my lab and changed my career path, I worked as an aquatic toxicologist and then environmental consultant.
 All the while I was buoyed by memories of Jack and the sea that still draws me.

 Jack stayed with me for eight or nine years, growing larger and more assertive with time.
 Unfortunately, Jack passed away while I was on a week-long work assignment out of state, or at least that is the reason given by my then soon-to-be ex-wife for his absence when I returned home.
 Jack, even in death it seems, continued to play his role deciding who were keepers.

-David J. Kent is the author of Tesla: The Wizard of Electricity (Fall River Press) and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book is about Thomas Edison, due in Barnes and Noble stores in summer 2016.
+David J. Kent is the author of Lincoln: The Man Who Saved America, in Barnes and Noble stores now.
+His previous books include Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.